22 awesome and easy fall sensory activities that are perfect for toddlers, preschoolers, and kids!

 19. Create Acorn Paintings with recycled containers, it will be hard to avoid getting messy with this activity.
 Kids will get deep pressure from shaking the containers up to make their art!
 Get more proprioceptive activities here.

 20. Turn fall puddles into Monster Puddles and go splashing!

 21. Pretend the kids are squirrels to assemble a Fall Sensory Bin that they dig through while playing outside, from The Pleasantest Thing.

 22. Make glow in the dark slime from A Jeweled Rose!

-Have more ideas or links you would like to share?
-Please let me know in the comments!
-What will be on your list this October?
+Have more ideas you’d like to share?
+Let me know in the comments!

 MORE FROM YOUR KID'S TABLE